Groin & Hip Pain Upon Standing & Walking

 Nerve Compression

 Entrapment of your obturator or inguinal nerves may lead to groin or anterior hip pain.
-Hip or back surgery, muscle tightness or a tumor may cause compression or entrapment of your nerves.
-According to a 2008 "Current Reviews of Musculoskeletal Medicine" article, an injury to your hip, groin or low back usually occurs with obturator nerve entrapment.
+Hip or back surgery, muscle tightness, or a tumor may cause compression or entrapment of your nerves.
+According to a 2008 article published in “Current Reviews of Musculoskeletal Medicine," obturator nerve entrapment can be difficult to diagnose but typically occurs with an injury to your hip, groin or low back.
 Numbness, tingling, muscle weakness and a deep ache in your groin are additional symptoms you may experience.
 Standing, walking and other activities will likely aggravate your symptoms and therefore may cause you to limp.

 Additional Causes

-Acetabular labral tears, tendinitis, a stress fracture of your thigh bone, osteitis pubis and a bulging disc or compressed nerve in your low back are additional causes of groin and hip pain.
+Many other conditions -- including acetabular labral tears, tendinitis, a stress fracture of your thigh bone, osteitis pubis and a bulging disc or compressed nerve in your low back -- could be additional causes of groin and hip pain.
 An acetabular labral tear is when the cartilage around your hip joint tears, leading to pain and joint instability.
 Labral tears may also increase your risk of developing osteoarthritis.
 Osteitis pubis is the inflammation of your pubic bone, resulting in pain that may radiate from your pubic bone into your groin and anterior hip.

 Treatment

-Initial treatment may include rest, ice, compression and elevation of your hip and leg.
-To further reduce pain you may need to take nonsteroidal anti-inflammatory drugs, such as ibuprofen, and use crutches when walking.
-Your physician may recommend physical therapy or surgery for severe injuries.
-Physical therapy helps you manage your symptoms, regain flexibility and build hip and core strength.
-Consult your physician about additional treatments like glucosamine supplements for arthritis and corticosteriod injections for osteitis pubis and tendinitis.
+Depending on the cause, the initial treatment your doctor recommends may include rest, ice, compression and elevation of your hip and leg.
+To further reduce pain, she may recommend that you take nonsteroidal anti-inflammatory drugs, such as ibuprofen, and use crutches when walking.
+She may also recommend physical therapy or surgery for severe injuries.
+Physical therapy helps you manage your symptoms, regain flexibility, and build hip and core strength.
+Consult your doctor with regard to what she recommends for your particular condition.